Maradona at 60: The seven ages of a footballing legend | Goal.com

 “If he has been sleeping for two days,” Romero replied, “he isn't sleeping.
 He is in a coma.”

-Close to death, Maradona was treated for hypertension and arrithmia, and by the end of January had travelled to Cuba in order to enter an extensive rehabiliation program and treat his ongoing addiction problems.
+Close to death, Maradona was treated for hypertension and arrhythmia, and by the end of January had travelled to Cuba in order to enter an extensive rehabilitation program and treat his ongoing addiction problems.

 Diego stayed in Cuba on and off for almost four years, becoming an honoured guest of then-president Fidel Castro and a committed defender of the island's socialist regime.